confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

         group { E; F; G; H; color = "#00EE00"; label = "Temporary storage"; }
     }

-Having now reached the end of the original list, we now return to the start of list and begin merging sorted sub-sections again.
+Having reached the end of the original list, we now return to the start of the list and begin to merge sorted sub-sections again.
 We repeat this until the entire list is a single sorted sub-section.
 In our example, this requires just one more merge: